kicken/gearman-php/README.md

 A background job will not be able to provide any data back to the client that submitted the job.
 The only information that can be obtained from a background job is status by using the getJobStatus function.

 A non-background job is able to provide a result or other data back to the client as it is processed.
 The client needs to wait for the job to complete to access this data.
-This can be accomplished by using the wait function.
+This can be done by using the wait function.

 There are two ways of getting information regarding a non-background job.
 First, the client can wait for it to complete, then access the information from the job object.